BKU to start major campaign in UP from Aug 1 to highlight problems of farmers | Headlines

 ''Our programme is that our people will go village to village in each district and hold meetings to highlight these issues among others like health and education situation,'' Tikait said.

 ''All through this process, the protest at (Ghazipur) border would continue as such and we will follow the calls of the Samyukta Kisan Morcha too,'' he added.
-PTI KIS/CORR KJ
+Farmer leader Yudhveer Singh said the protest against the contentious farm laws is already in its eighth month and efforts are on to get talks with the Centre resumed on it.

+''However, there are several other issues plaguing the state of UP which need to be taken up and highlighted.
+Like there's Rs 8,500 crore of sugarcane dues pending on the UP government.
+They talk big but do nothing,'' Singh said.

+''Similarly, the farmers are facing a double whammy because of power issues.
+First, they are being exploited because of high power rates and second they are forced to increase the power of their motors (used for watering farms), thereby increasing the load on farmers,'' he claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)